How Papertrail calculates usage and charges, plus a bit about how we think.

 We do not accept PayPal, Venmo, or alternative payment options like cryptocurrency.

 Interested in paying via PO/invoice, instead?
-Please tell us more so we can find the right solution for your situation.
+Please contact us so we can find the right solution for your situation.

 To include extra information on receipts, such as a VAT number or street address, navigate to Purchases.
 Under Customize Receipts, provide the information to be included on receipts, then click Update.